 Hence, “safe space” is not a preventative buffer, but rather a working vehicle or platform for going where we otherwise may not have done.
 A door.
 Un.
 Locked.

 March 2019 edit: the Games and Education site is down and the audio files are not directly available, so here is my restored edit of the interview.
-I have emailed Keenan to let him know and to inquire about the site's status.
+Keenan has been notified and has told me that his site is no longer active, indefinitely.